GuglielmoColoretti/General_2-loops_reduction/README.md

 - Testing
 In this section, we test the reduction algorithm on several integrals with different topologies.

 The code has been also structured as a package.
 Nevertheless, the package is waiting for the complete results of the muon group at PSI to be released.
-In fact, this project of mine is part of a larger one, aiming to predict newe physics beyond the Standard Model.
+In fact, this project of mine is part of a larger one, aiming to predict new physics beyond the Standard Model.
 Our code is used to extract the anomalous dimension of the operators involved.